-In Fig. 1 we demonstrated the existence of an excess population of faint sources beyond $\sim 4r_e$ .
+In Fig. 1 we demonstrate the existence of an excess population of faint sources beyond $\sim 4r_e$.
 However, the presented stacked source density profiles were obtained for 20 galaxies, hence it reflects the general behavior of our sample.
-To study individual galaxies, we derived the number of detected and predicted X-ray sources in each galaxy separately.
+To study individual galaxies, we derived the numbers of detected and predicted Xray sources in each galaxy separately.
 Given the relatively low number of detected sources in individual systems, we did not attempt to build radial source density profiles for each galaxy.
-Instead, we divided the galaxies into two regions: the inner region was defined as an elliptic annulus with $(0.2 - 3)r_e$ radius, whereas the outer region is an elliptic annulus with $(4 - 10)r_e$ .
-Note that the central $0.2r{\rm e}$ region was excluded to avoid the possible source confusion.
-The results are summarized in Table 2, where we list the numbers of detected sources, predicted LMXBs, and estimated CXB sources in the inner and outer regions.
+Instead, we divided the galaxies into two regions: the inner region was defined as an elliptic annulus with $(0.2 - 3)r_e$ radius, whereas the outer region is an elliptic annulus with $(4-10)r_e$.
+We note that the central $0.2r_e$ region was excluded to avoid the possible source confusion.
+The results are summarized in Table 2 where we list the numbers of detected sources, predicted LMXBs, and estimated CXB sources in the inner and outer regions.
 As before, the predicted numbers of LMXBs were derived using the average LMXB XLF (Zhang et al. 2011) and the stellar mass enclosed in the regions.
 The estimated CXB level was derived as described in Sect.
 3.1.

-In the inner region the numbers of detected and predicted X-ray sources agree within $\sim 50\%$ for all galaxies, except for NGC 4382, NGC 4636, and NGC 4649, where they agree within factor of $\sim 2$ .
-In the entire sample, the total number of LMXBs in the inner region after CXB subtraction is 1327.6, whereas the expected number is 1217.3, which numbers agree within ~ 10%.
-The total stellar mass in the $(0.2 - 3)r_e$ region is $2.1 \times 10^{12} \ M{\odot}$ , implying a sample-averaged LMXB specific frequency of $6.3 \pm 0.2$ sources per $10^{10}$ M $\odot$ , in good agreement with Gilfanov (2004); Zhang et al. (2012).
+In the inner region the numbers of detected and predicted X-ray sources agree within ~ 50% for all galaxies, except for NGC 4382, NGC 4636, and NGC 4649, where they agree within a factor of ~ 2 .
+In the entire sample, the total number of LMXBs in the inner region after CXB subtraction is 1327.6, whereas the expected number is 1217.3; these numbers agree within $\sim 10\%$.
+The total stellar mass in the $(0.2 - 3)r_e$ region is $2.1\times10^{12}~M{\odot},$ implying a sample-averaged LMXB specific frequency of 6.3 ± 0.2 sources per 10^{10} M{\odot}, in good agreement with Gilfanov (2004) and Zhang et al. (2012).
 In the outer region, 14 galaxies out of 20 show a notable X-ray source excess.
-In most galaxies the number of additional X-ray sources exceed the predicted number of LMXBs by factor of 2.5 - 6, and in NGC 4636 and NGC 4649 this ratio is even larger.
-In the outer region we detected 609.4 X-ray sources after subtracting the CXB level, whereas 158.1 sources are expected, implying a factor of $\sim$ 3 excess.
-The total enclosed stellar mass in the outer region is $2.1 \times 10^{11} M{\odot}$ , hence the sample-averaged LMXB specific frequency is 29.0 $\pm$ 1.2 sources per $10^{10}$ $\Bar{M{\odot}},$ which is $\sim$ 3.5 times more than in the inner region.
+In most galaxies the number of additional X-ray sources exceed the predicted number of LMXBs by a factor of 2.5 - 6, and in NGC 4636 and NGC 4649 this ratio is even larger.
+In the outer region we detected 609.4 X-ray sources after subtracting the CXB level, whereas 158.1 sources are expected, implying an excess of a factor of \sim 3.
+The total enclosed stellar mass in the outer region is $2.1 \times 10^{11}~M{\odot}$, hence the sample-averaged LMXB specific frequency is 29.0 ± 1.2 sources per 10^{10} M{\odot}, which is ~ 3.5 times more than in the inner region.

-Based on the study of individual galaxies, we obtain two major conclusions.
+Based on the study of individual galaxies, we arrive at two major conclusions.
 First, the existence of excess X-ray sources appears to be a general phenomenon in the outskirts of galaxies.
-Second, the LMXB specific frequency is, on average, by a factor of $\sim 3.5$ higher in the outer region than in the inner region, indicating that the excess X-ray sources do not originate from CXB fluctuations, and are not directly associated with the stellar populations in the outskirts of studied galaxies.
+Second, the LMXB specific frequency is, on average, higher by a factor of ~ 3.5 in the outer region than in the inner region, indicating that the excess X-ray sources do not originate from CXB fluctuations, and are not directly associated with the stellar populations in the outskirts of studied galaxies.